 Canyonlands hikes are nice in December when the sun is out because it’s not too hot.

-Remember that even though the temperatures are cold, it’s still important to carry water and stay hydrated.
+Remember that even though the temperatures are cold, it’s still important to stay hydrated and carry a hydration pack or a refillable water bottle in your backpack.
+You’ll even need to still wear sunscreen in the winter!

 The views along the Island in the Sky scenic drive are good photo spots of the carved canyons below.